kavvykav/SYSC3303-project/docs/README.md

 ### Elevator

+- **Elevator.java:** Represents the Elevator Subsystem.
-- **Motor:** Controls the movement of the elevator.
+- **ElevatorState.java:** Interface which represents the state of the Elevator.
+This is used to follow the State Pattern.
+- **ElevatorEstablishingConnectionState.java:** Represents the initial connection state.
-- **Door:** Manages the opening and closing of the elevator door.
+- **ElevatorIdleState.java:** Represents the Idle State of the Elevator.
+- **ElevatorTaskReceivedState.java:** Represents the state when the Elevator receives a task.
-- **ElevatorButton:** Represents the buttons inside the elevator for selecting floors.
+- **ElevatorMotorRunningState.java:** Represents the state where the elevator motor is running.
-- **ElevatorLamp:** Represents the lamps inside the elevator indicating the selected floors.
+- **ElevatorDestinationReachedState.java** Represents the state where the destination is reached.
+- **UDPClient.java:** Handles communication with the Scheduler using UDP.

 ### Floor

+- **Floor.java:** Represents the Floor subsystem
-- **FloorData:** Represents the information to be shared between subsystems, including timestamp, floor number, direction, and requested floor.
+- **FloorData.java:** Represents the information to be shared between subsystems, including timestamp, floor number, direction, and requested floor.
-- **UDPClient:** Handles communication with the Scheduler using UDP.
+- **UDPClient.java:** Handles communication with the Scheduler using UDP.

 ### Scheduler

-- **Scheduler:** Manages the coordination between the Floor and Elevator subsystems.
+- **Scheduler.java:** Manages the coordination between the Floor and Elevator subsystems.
-- **UDPServer:** Handles communication with both the Floor and Elevator subsystems using UDP.
+- **UDPServer.java:** Handles communication with both the Floor and Elevator subsystems using UDP.
+- **SchedulerState.java:** The interface used for the Scheduler state to implement the State Pattern.
+- **SchedulerEstablishConnectionState.java:** The state that represents the initial connection state.
+- **SchedulerIdleState.java:** The state that represents the Scheduler's Idle state.
+- **SchedulerRequestReceivedState.java:** The state that represents the Scheduler receiving a request from the Floor.
+- **SchedulerWaitState.java:** The state that represents the Scheduler waiting for a reply from the Elevator.
+- **SchedulerResponseReceivedState.java:** The state that represents the Scheduler receiving a response from the Elevator.

 ## Test Files
 There are three (3) test files that are included to ensure the system states and data is correct.